 Santee Cooper Fishing Report

-Lake levels are about 1 ½ feet below full pool in Lake Marion while Lake Moultrie is just below full pool.
+Lake levels are about 1 ½ feet below full pool in Lake Marion while Lake Moultrie is about 6 inches below full pool.

-Bream: Good.
-Captain Steve English reports that he has seen lots of bream beds but not a lot of fish actually on the beds.
-However, with the full moon Saturday there should be a lot of fish spawning.
+Bream: Fair to good.
+Captain Steve English reports that tough weather conditions have kept the bream bite from getting as good as it should be, but with the full moon on the 10th he expects a lot of fish to move up shallow to spawn.
 Even after the bedding ends this is the time to prowl the banks and cast crickets and worms to shallow cover.

-Largemouth bass: Slow.
+Largemouth bass: Very slow.
 Captain Steve English reports that bass fishing activity is light to non-existent on the Santee Cooper lakes right now.
 If anglers are willing to put in a lot of time fish may be catchable around cypress trees, but there is no easy pattern right now.
 Many fish are probably out deeper following bait schools where they are more difficult to target.
+In the Santee and Cooper Rivers there is better bass fishing right now.

 Captain Jim Glenn reminds anglers that striped bass season is closed.